Asynchronous Algorithmic Alignment with Cocycles: (A)synchrony and idempotence in GNNs

 Recall, the cocycle condition concerns the argument function $\delta$, which determines which arguments are produced after a node update.
 Specifically, the cocycle condition allows us to express the arguments produced by receiving two messages together ($\delta_{n\cdot m}$) as a combination of the arguments produced by receiving them in isolation ($\delta_n$ and $\delta_m$).
 Therefore, it gives us a mechanism that allows for each sender node to prepare their arguments to the message function, $\psi$, asynchronously, rather than waiting for all the relevant node updates to complete first.

 Note that Equation \ref{eqn:gnn} does not distinguish between node features and sent arguments.
 In other words, it implicitly defines the argument function $\delta_m(s) = m\bigcdot s = \phi(s, m)$.

-Now we can leverage the converse direction of Proposition \ref{idempotence}, to provide some conditions under which the update function $\phi$ will satisfy the cocycle condition:
+Knowing this, we can leverage the converse direction of Proposition \ref{idempotence}, to provide some conditions under which the update function $\phi$ will satisfy the cocycle condition:

 First, we require the state update (which we previously set to $\phi=\bigoplus$) to be idempotent.
-Not all commutative monoids are idempotent; $\bigoplus=\max$ is idempotent, while other aggregators, like $\operatorname{sum}$, are not.
-Note that this aligns with the utility of the $\max$ aggregation in algorithmic tasks, as observed by several prior works \citep{velivckovic2019neural,xu2020neural,dudzik2022graph}.
+Not all commutative monoids are idempotent; $\bigoplus=\max$ is idempotent, while aggregators like $\operatorname{sum}$ are not.
+Note that this aligns with the known utility of the $\max$ aggregation in algorithmic tasks \citep{velivckovic2019neural,xu2020neural,dudzik2022graph}.